 The problems with the building went unnoticed by the owners for weeks.

 This software comes pre-installed by the manufacturers.

 All of these examples will typically go unidentified as passives if you ask bad writing tutors or trust bad grammar-checking programs.
 (So will the foregoing sentence.)

-6. In all of the examples so far, the NP missing from the VP is a direct object.
+6. In all of the examples so far, the NP unexpressed in the VP is a direct object.
 Transitive verbs like arrest, discuss, attack, make, notice, install, etc., just have one NP in the VP, and it's the direct object.
 In a passive, it is the NP that turns up as the subject.
 But this is one more thing that is not always true in passives, but only sometimes.

 First, the non-subject NP can be an indirect object.
 That's what we see here:

 |The School gives each graduate student a laptop.||Each graduate student is given a laptop.|